-Xstrata Zinc's Operating EBITDA before exceptional items decreased by U.S.\$153 million, or 12.5 per cent., to U.S.\$1,070 million for the year ended 31 December 2012, from U.S.\$1,223 million for the year ended 31 December 2011.
-This decrease reflected lower average prices for zinc and lead.
+Xstrata Zinc's Operating EBITDA before exceptional items was U.S.\$1,070 million for the year ended 31 December 2012.
+This reflected lower average prices for zinc and lead.
 Partially offsetting these effects were the strengthening of the U.S. dollar against Xstrata Zinc's operating currencies and real cost savings, reflecting efficiency improvements and production increases across the business unit.